 Some time ago I got a copy of an article in the Democrat-Advertiser of 1902.
 Actually, copies of several articles, but I neglected to file them in any useful way.
 Today, I stumbled across this particular article and immediately regretted not having it at hand when writing about Asa and Sarah Romine.
 It is a celebration of their long married life, probably written by Jonathan M. Hoppock.
 Here it is:

 Last June, I was reading the minutes of the Delaware Township Planning Board when I noticed an interesting item.
 Harry Brelsford, owner of a house at 80 Locktown-Sergeantsville Road (Block 20 lot 6) had presented his plan to tear down and rebuild the older section of the existing house.
 Apparently, that older section was in such bad repair it wasn’t worth saving.
-Normally, talk of demolition of old houses gets my attention, but I forgot about this until a friend called it to my attention.
+Normally, I notice when there is talk of demolition of old houses, but I forgot about this until a friend called it to my attention.